Peter Franchot: Board of Public Works

 Franchot, along with the governor and the state treasurer, compose the Board of Public Works — a constitutionally appointed body that oversees many aspects of the state's finances.
-During his tenure on the Board, Franchot worked to advance initiatives that reform the state's procurement process and practices, including the reduction of single-bid contracts and increased participation among minority and women-owned enterprises.
+During his tenure on the Board, Franchot worked to advance initiatives that reformed the state's procurement process and practices, including the reduction of single-bid contracts and increased participation among minority and women-owned enterprises.

 Air-conditioning in Baltimore-area schools

 Franchot used his seat on the Board of Public Works and his high-profile political position to publicly pressure officials in Baltimore City and Baltimore County to immediately install air conditioning units in aging school facilities that lack HVAC systems.
-He frequently sparred with school system leaders and elected officials from Baltimore County, a jurisdiction that in 2011, had 65 school buildings without air-conditioning.
-His public spats with County Executive Kevin Kamenetz, a fellow Democrat, over this issue has alienated Franchot from members of his own party.
+He frequently sparred with school system leaders and elected officials from Baltimore County, a jurisdiction that in 2011 had 65 school buildings without air-conditioning.
+His public spats with County Executive Kevin Kamenetz, a fellow Democrat, over this issue have alienated Franchot from members of his own party.

 In January 2016, the Board of Public Works approved the use of state funding for portable air conditioners in Baltimore-area schools and lifted a ban on using state funding to purchase window air-conditioning units for public school classrooms.
 During the meeting, Franchot faced criticism for comparing the lack of air conditioning in schools to the Flint water crisis, saying "We were all dismissed as a bunch of malcontents.
 This is our Flint".

-Towards the end of the 2016 legislative session, top legislative leaders, who objected to Franchot's frequent criticism, inserted language in budget bills to prevent the use of state funds for portable air-conditioning units in schools, which aligned with Kamenetz's view.
+Towards the end of the 2016 legislative session, top legislative leaders, who objected to Franchot's frequent criticism, inserted language in budget bills to prevent the use of state funds for portable air-conditioning units in schools, which aligned with Kamenetz's views.
 In the same legislative session, lawmakers sought to end a practice — known as "beg-a-thon" — where school system leaders appear before the Board of Public Works to request additional school construction funding.
 Later that year in May, the Board of Public Works voted 2–1 to withhold state funding for school construction in Baltimore and Baltimore County unless local officials installed air conditioning in all classrooms by the start of the next school year.
 In response, Kamenetz released a plan that accelerated the county's installation timeline by one year.
 In January 2017, the Board of Public Works voted to restore funding to the jurisdictions.